danjokeny/ScholarshipApplication/README.md

 3.  i think we need to now add a content schema (we originally said no)
     ---if we are going to allow file upload, it should attach it to something, so new content?
 4.  is the amount supposed to default to $2500?
-5.  cant seem to hide both column heading and column data for name